-After a week on the boat at Welford Monte the Cat and I set out on our summer expedition.
-My plan was to make for the Ashby Canal as friends have told me it is quite lovely and isn’t that far (in narrowboat terms) from Welford.
-So, come Sunday evening after hanging around for Airbnb guests who were staying in the house we set off.
+After a week on the boat at Welford, Monte the Cat and I set out on our summer expedition.
+My plan was to make for the Ashby Canal as friends have told me it is quite lovely.
+Plus it isn’t that far (in narrowboat terms) from Welford.
+So, come Sunday evening after hanging around for Airbnb guests in the house to leave we set off.

-It had been a horrible weekend with howling winds and rain, and I was fed up of being moored under the trees, and unable to set up shop properly.
-I knew I was lowish on water, but had enough for a night before we hit Yelvertoft on Monday, so off we trundled.
+It had been a horrible weekend with howling winds and rain.
+As a result, I was fed up of being moored under the trees, and unable to set up shop properly.
+I knew I was lowish on water, but had enough for a night.
+After all we would hit Yelvertoft on Monday.
+So, off we trundled.
 With me on the helm Monte was safely stowed away in his new flat pack carry box (it isn’t flat pack when he is in it).
 A lovely couple gave a hand through the lock and off we went, aiming for Bridge 36 and one of my favourite very local mooring spots.

 Monte in a harness

-Bridge 36 was deserted, and with the added bonus of mooring rings, it makes it an easy spot to tie up.
+Bridge 36 was deserted.
+With the added bonus of mooring rings, it makes it an easy spot to tie up.
 Moo and I settled in for the night and Monte even gave his new harness a try.
 With a lot of wriggling and squeaking (Monte – not me).
-Monte seemed to settle into it so with the lead hooked on I let him tentatively step out onto the stern and the towpath.
-He was quite bereft when the short lead halted his progress and he looked at me in disgust.
-As I grabbed my shoe lead suddenly became loose, and I realised he had done a Houdini turn and wriggled out of the harness – I clearly had not got the belly strap done up tight enough, but as scaredy cat as ever he turned around and jumped back on the boat.
+He seemed to settle into it so with the lead hooked on I let him tentatively step out onto the stern and the towpath.
+Monte was quite bereft when the short lead halted his progress and he looked at me in disgust.
+As I grabbed my shoes to join him outside, the lead suddenly became loose.
+Then I realised he had done a Houdini turn and wriggled out of the harness – I clearly had not got the belly strap done up tight enough.
+Luckily as scaredy cat as ever he turned around and jumped back on the boat.

 On our way

-Monday morning was still dismal weather, grey and damp, and after the previous 4 weeks of everlasting sunshine it felt miserable to be wearing jeans and shoes, along with rain gear.
-After breakfast Monte settled down again in his hidey hole and was soon fast asleep.
-I started the engine and let it warm up for 10 minutes and with no reaction from Moo so it seemed safe to set off.
+Monday morning was still dismal, grey and damp.
+After the previous 4 weeks of everlasting sunshine it felt miserable to be wearing jeans and shoes, along with rain gear.
+Monte settled down after breakfast in his hidey hole and was soon fast asleep.
+I started the engine and let it warm up for 10 minute.
+Monte did not react at all, so I made the decision to leave him sleeping.
 It seemed a shame to disturb him as he slept, so I left him in his hidey hole.

 Monte gets upset

-By now the rain was tipping down, so I stood inside the stern doors helming the boat, as we headed down the Leicester Line.
-Suddenly, only half a mile or so from the mooring Monte appeared around my feet.
+By now the rain was tipping down.
+I stood with the stern doors closed behind me helming the boat, as we headed down the Leicester Line.
+Suddenly, after only half a mile or so from the mooring Monte appeared around my feet.
 He was very stressed and meowing loudly to get out.
-I tried to push him back down into the boat, but he was having none of it and was soon trying to leap over the stern doors.
-This was not looking good, as I knew I would have to open the doors to get out and pull the boat in, and I couldn’t get Monte into the boat.
+I tried to push him back down into the boat, but he was having none of it.
+He was soon trying to leap over the stern doors.
+This was not looking good.
+I knew I would have to open the doors to get out and pull the boat in, and I couldn’t get Monte down inside the boat.

 Monte jumps ship

 I steered the boat in towards the side whilst trying to calm Monte.
-With one hand on Monte I opened the doors with the other, but my speedy cat was having none of it and despite my best efforts in a split second he was out onto the stern and as he lept for the towpath he missed and ended up totally immersed before he grabbed for the Arnco (the aluminium siding along the canal) heaved himself up onto the towpath and disappeared into the undergrowth and the woods.
-This whole incident took a split second with me calling him and watching in horror.
+With one hand on Monte I opened the doors with the other, but my speedy cat was having none of it.
+Despite my best efforts, in a split second, he was out onto the stern.
+As he leapt for the towpath he missed and ended up totally immersed in the canal.
+Next he grabbed for the Armco (the aluminium siding along the canal) heaved himself up onto the towpath and disappeared into the undergrowth and the woods.
+This whole incident took a second with me calling and watching in horror.

 Hysteria sets in

-Overwhelmed with anxiety I pulled the boat in and tied up as quickly as I could before running after him, but of course there was no sign at all.
-By now I was becoming quite hysterical, even though he had been gone only 10 minutes, berating myself for not putting him in his travel box and taking more care of him.
+Overwhelmed with anxiety I pulled the boat in and tied up as quickly as I could.
+I ran after him, but of course there was no sign at all.
+By now I was becoming quite hysterical.
+Even though he had been gone only 10 minutes.
+I was berating myself for not putting him in his travel box and taking more care of him.
 I wandered along the towpath calling and clicking for him, but there was no sign.
-Just around the corner from where I moored was another boat, and for a good few hours the lovely owners helped search the woodland for him, again to no avail.
+Just around the corner was another boat, and for a good few hours the lovely owners helped search the woodland for him, again to no avail.

 My mood swung from hysteria of never seeing the Most Marvellous Mr Moo again to a rational ‘he will come back when he is hungry’.
 Though I must admit I largely sat with the hysteria.
-All I could do was wait and hope that he would return, though of course the other issue was the water situation… My taps had already begun to splutter that morning suggesting I was pretty low.
+All I could do was wait and hope that he would return.
+Of course, the other issue was the water situation… My taps had already begun to splutter that morning.
+Implying I was pretty low.
 The lovely couple filled empty wine bottles, my MSR dromedary and anything else that came to hand and gave me a good 15litres, but I could be sitting waiting for days or even weeks….

 Facebook comes up trumps